Gonzasestopal/persuation_bot/README.md

 - **messages (conversation_id, created_at)**
   - Optimizes retrieval of the last N messages for a conversation
   - Maintains ordering by creation time for fast sequential reads

+- **messages (conversation_id, created_at DESC, id DESC)**
+  - Optimizes “latest N” queries like `WHERE conversation_id = $1 ORDER BY created_at DESC, id DESC LIMIT $2` by satisfying both sort keys from the index (often avoiding an extra sort).
+  - Uses the monotonic primary key `id` as a deterministic tie-breaker when multiple rows share the same `created_at`, preserving user→bot ordering as required.

 ## Production Considerations